Best Shooting Glasses of 2024

 The lens versatility?
 Insane.
 Swapping them out is a breeze with the Switchlock system.
 Plus, the range of lenses in the Tombstone kit nails it, from clear ones to ones ideal for sunny days and even a special lens for clay shooting.
 It’s like having a toolbox of vision options.

-Ranked them second on my list, only because the durability edges more toward the Revision I-Vis.
-But for comfort, adaptability, and that Oakley flair, the Tombstones definitely make the cut.
-Read my full Oakley Tombstones review here.
+I’ve ranked them second on my list, only because the durability edges more toward the Revision I-Vis.
+But for comfort, versatility, and that Oakley style, the Tombstones definitely make the cut.

 What I’d change: I only have two minor gripes.
 First, I wish they had a polarized option available.
 Second, I wish the arms were flatter so that they were more comfortable with over the ear hearing protection.

-I prefer to wear my Howard Leight Impact Sport Bolt ear muffs while I’m doing a lot of shooting or teaching.
-And, even with the NoiseFighter Gel Pad upgrades, feeling ear muffs push the arms into the side of your head can be annoying and uncomfortable after a while.
+I prefer to wear my Howard Leight Impact Sport Bolt earmuffs while I’m doing a lot of shooting or teaching.
+And, even with the NoiseFighter Gel Pad upgrades, feeling earmuffs push the arms into the side of your head can be annoying and uncomfortable after a while.

 Oakley Tombstone Glasses Pros and Cons